Fort Street High School: School traditions

 Fort Street utilises a house system.
 The school is organised into five official houses, to which each student is assigned.
-The houses are named after prominent alumni of the school, each representing different areas of endeavour: Joshi, named after Nalini Joshi, the first female professor in the School of Mathematics and Statistics at the University of Sydney; Kirby, named after The Hon Michael Kirby AC CMG, former Justice of the High Court of Australia; Mawson, named after Douglas Mawson, Antarctic explorer; Preston, named after artist Margaret Preston; and Sheikh, named after Simon Sheikh, Australian activist and CEO of superannuation fund Future Super.
+The houses are named after prominent alumni of the school, each representing different areas of endeavour: Joshi, named after Nalini Joshi, the first female professor in the School of Mathematics and Statistics at the University of Sydney; Kirby, named after Michael Kirby, former Justice of the High Court of Australia; Mawson, named after Douglas Mawson, Antarctic explorer; Preston, named after artist Margaret Preston; and Sheikh, named after Simon Sheikh, Australian activist and CEO of superannuation fund Future Super.
 Houses compete in sporting and academic endeavours for the Kennedy Cup, named after athlete Clarice Kennedy.

 Since 1899, the school has published the Fortian magazine, the school's annual review and yearbook.
 The name later came to refer to all students of the schools past and present.
 An extensive alumni network is maintained through the school's alumni association, the Fortians' Union, formed by the amalgamation of the Old Boys' Union and the Fort Street Old Girls' Union.
 In addition to maintaining the alumni network, the Union also assists the school and promotes its traditions.
 It holds an annual dinner each October, with some student reunions held concurrently with this event.
 The Fortians' Union publishes Faber Est, a monthly newsletter.

 An annual Speech Day is held near the beginning of each year at which student achievements are recognised and awards are presented.
-An address is given by a prominent Fortian.
+An address is given by a prominent Fortian, principal and valedictorian of the previous year's graduating class.
 In the past, Speech Day events have been held at various venues, including the school's Memorial Hall and the Sydney Opera House.
 In recent years, the ceremony has been held at Sydney Town Hall.